 Cbinsights gives a fine insight into some of the most successful and pretty well-known brands that are following this plan nowadays.

 Among them are the Dollar Shave Club and Harry’s, famous for delivering razors and all the other necessary grooming essentials right to your door.
-Then there’s also Casper, the super-successful US mattress company, and Everlane, the clothing brand that gets more and more momentum as we speak.
+Then there’s also Casper, the super-successful US mattress company, and Everlane, the clothing brand that’s gaining more and more momentum as we speak.

 It seems that one of the places where the future of business models lies is definitely the D2C business plan, which has found a way to stand shoulder to shoulder with huge, seemingly unbeatable brands, from all sorts of consumer fields.
 We can confidently say that the D2C plan has a bright future ahead, with, of course, a space for growth and improvement along the way.